Cognigy/Documentation/docs/ai/deploy/endpoints/real-time-translation-settings.md

 After selecting a translation provider, you can now configure translation parameters in the Endpoint configuration.

-1. Open the Cognigy.AI interface.
-2. In the left-side menu, select a Project.
-3. In the left-side **Project** menu, select **Deploy > Endpoints**.
+1. In the left-side menu of the Project, select **Deploy > Endpoints**.
-4. Select an existing Endpoint or create a new one.
+2. Select an existing Endpoint or create a new one.
-5. In the Endpoint settings, go to the **Real-time Translation Settings** section.
+3. In the Endpoint settings, go to the **Real-time Translation Settings** section.
 In the section, the provider you configured in the Translation Provider Settings configuration will be automatically selected.
-6. Configure the settings based on your provider:
+4. Configure the settings based on your provider:

 | Parameter                                  | Description                                                                                                                                                                                                                                                                                                                                                                                                                    | Providers                              |
 |--------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------|